Horcas

-Horcas is an Argentina heavy metal band formed in 1988 by Osvaldo Civile, former guitarist for V8, Argentina's landmark heavy metal outfit of the 1980s.
-After quitting V8 in 1985, and impressed by the new generation of thrash metal bands from the Bay Area led by Metallica, Civile set out to put together a new group in that style.
-That project, which included former V8 bandmate Gustavo Rowek on the drums, was however delayed for a number of reasons, and it was not until 1988 that it could definitely take off.
-By that time though, put off by the incessant postponements, Rowek had joined another former V8 member, Walter Giardino, in his new project Rata Blanca.
+Horcas is an Argentine heavy metal and thrash metal band formed in 1988 by Osvaldo Civile, former guitarist for V8, Argentina's landmark heavy metal outfit of the 1980s.

 History

+1985–1987: Pre-formation and background

+After quitting V8 in 1985 and being impressed by the new generation of Bay Area thrash metal bands led by Metallica, Civile set out to form a new band in that style.
+The project, which initially included former V8 bandmate Gustavo Rowek on drums, was delayed for several reasons and did not begin to take shape until 1988.
+By then, frustrated by the constant postponements, Rowek had joined fellow former V8 member Walter Giardino in his new project, Rata Blanca.
+Civile continued working on the project with different musicians, including members of Metallian and Ziklon B, as well as vocalist Rodolfo Cava, but none of these early lineups materialized.
+Meanwhile, Cava also took part in the recording of Rata Blanca's first demo.

 1988–1990: Reinará la Tempestad

 The first version of Horcas had Civile on lead guitar, Adrián Zucchi on rhythm, Eddie Walker on bass, Gabriel Ganzo on drums and Hugo Benítez on vocals.
 The band quickly garnered recognition in local heavy metal circles, mainly because of Civile's past as a V8 member, but also because they were among the first in Argentina to explore a more extreme style within the genre.
 In 1990, Horcas landed their first recording deal with indie label Radio Trípoli, and as a quartet, since Zucchi had left the band, cut their first album Reinará la Tempestad.